FrancesCoronel/personal-website-v3/_posts/2015-05-17-fullstack-foundations-week-1.md

 [Fullstack Academy](https://fullstackacademy.com "Fullstack Academy")‘s
-first ever **[Summer of Code](https://www.fullstackacademy.com/summer-of-code "Summer of Code")** program, which is described as a program that “*gives college students the opportunity to study full stack web development while on summer break*“ is starting this June.
+first ever **[Summer of Code](https://www.fullstackacademy.com/summer-of-code "Summer of Code")** program, which is described as a program that "*gives college students the opportunity to study full stack web development while on summer break*" is starting this June.

 Specifically, Monday, June 8th 2015.